ev2900/OpenSearch_Local_Dashboard_Server/README.md

 Amazon OpenSearch (managed service) provides an OpenSearch dashboard as part of a domain deployment.
 For various reasons you may choose to host your own dashboard server and connect it to your Amazon OpenSearch (managed service) domain.

-The repository provides how to instructions using two deployment options
+This repository provides how to instructions using two deployment options

 * [OpenSearch dashboard service via.
 Amazon ECS Fargate](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/tree/main#host-opensearch-dashboard-via-amazon-ecs-fargate)
 * [OpenSearch dashboard service via.
 Docker on Linux](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/tree/main#host-opensearch-dashboard-using-docker-on-linux)